GinaGusan/Labs_IPP/README.md

 # Laboratory work number 1
 -------
+The laboratory work was executed using Django Framework.

-##Functional requirements of the oAuth system:
+###Functional requirements of the oAuth implemented system:
 1. user registration
 2. user login
 3. data confidentiality